selyukin/PUI2016_se1296/HW2_se1296/README.md

 there are for a given line and where those buses are located.

 Sebastian walked Jonathan, Fernando, and me through his script.
-Jonathan and I later did the same for Ben and Mark.
+Jonathan and I later did the same for Ben and Marc.
 Specific instances of code-borrowing for my own script are specified in its comments.

 #### Assignment 2